 If you like to host, the original Martinique design will add something extra to your outdoor space to get your friends and family talking.

 Kidney-shaped pools are rounded on both sides and curve towards each other at the edges, resembling a kidney.
 The roundness of the shape makes it look organic and less harsh than your traditional rectangle pool.
 This is a popular option for pool owners looking for a contemporary design that easily fits into smaller spaces.

 In particular, if you like the idea of adding water features like a waterfall, a kidney-shaped pool (or any circular pool in general) would be an ideal design.
 The water flow will circulate instead of simply crashing at the edge of the pool.

 A lagoon shape might be a great fit if you are looking for a swimming pool design that resembles nature.
 As the name suggests, the lagoon shape takes after the natural lagoon in its freeform shape.
 If you plan to have many plants and shrubs surrounding your pool to make it look even more natural, it can further elevate the pool design.

 The lagoon looks similar to a kidney-shaped pool, but it adds another dimension of an added curve at one end of the pool.
 Due to its shape, the lagoon is not ideal for swimming, so it is best for those looking for an aesthetically pleasing design that is more for lounging than actual swimming.

 #10 – Mountain Pond

 The mountain pond pool shape is made up of two circular shapes meeting with a hump-like shape in the middle.
-The mountain pond is a curvaceous model with symmetrical slopes on each side.
-This design is popular among those that want a mountain lake shaped pool but with more symmetry.
+The mountain pond is a curvy model with symmetrical slopes on each side.
+This design is popular among those who want a mountain lake-shaped pool but more symmetrical.